SbrTa/Notes/Interview/JavaScript/JavaScript.md

 ## Explain Scope and Scope Chain in javascript.
 There are three types of scopes in JS:

-- Global Scope: Variables or functions declared in the global namespace have global scope, which means all the variables and functions having global scope can be accessed from anywhere inside the code.
+- **Global Scope**: Variables or functions declared in the global namespace have global scope, which means all the variables and functions having global scope can be accessed from anywhere inside the code.
     ```
     var globalVariable = "Hello world";